luancarvalhomartins/PyAutoFEP/README.md

 provided, so that PyAutoFEP can be used by non experts.
 PyAutoFEP is written in Python3 and uses GROMACS.

 ## Announcements
+**Support for OpenBabel 3.X to be added**<br/>
+I am working on updating support from OpenBabel 2.4 to OpenBabel 3.X version series.
+OpenBabel 2.4 was released back in 2016.
+The current 3.X series, released starting from Oct 2019 with 3.0, is strongly recomended.
+Backward compatibility with 2.4 will no be mantained.
+I will make sure add a note here when this change gets committed.

 **Commit fe41f7d (19.01.2022)**<br/>
 This commit introduces a bunch of new features and code changes.
 Even though I tested newly implemented and rewritten code, **things may break**.
 Please, fill issues should you experience any problem.
 Main changes: